Common Causes of Tooth Pain

 Some common symptoms of tooth abscesses are:

-• persistent throbbing in your tooth or gums
+- Persistent throbbing in your tooth or gums

-• pain that emanates from your tooth to your jaw, ear or even your neck
+- Pain that emanates from your tooth to your jaw, ear or even your neck

-• pain that worsens when laying down
+- Pain that worsens when laying down

-• an awful taste in your mouth
+- Bad taste in your mouth

-A tooth abscess is one of the worst things you can have and if you suspect you have one, you need immediate treatment.
 With time, the infection can spread to your jaw and brain and occasionally, can cause a life-threatening illness called sepsis.
 But if caught early, a dentist will drain the abscess and clean it, sometimes prescribing antibiotics, if needed.
 In cases where the abscess has damaged the tooth, the dentist may extract your tooth or perform a root canal to drain the abscess.

 Damaged Fillings

 A damaged filling will occur over time.
 If you put your tooth through a lot of stress, it can occur faster, but normal wear and tear is usually the main cause.
 When filling falls out, it leaves a gap in your tooth that will cause pain, especially if left unfilled for a period of time.
+Some common symptoms of damaged fillings:

-• sensitivity to temperature changes
+- Sensitivity to temperature changes

-• pain when chewing or drinking
+- Pain when chewing or drinking

-• visible dark spots on tooth
+- Visible dark spots on tooth

-Damaged or missing fillings will cause some pain but aren’t super urgent.
+toothaches sensitivity to temperature changes pain when chewing or drinking visible dark spots on tooth Damaged or missing fillings will cause some pain but aren’t super urgent.
 They need to be filled whenever you can get an appointment but don’t fret if you can’t get an immediate appointment unless the pain is severe.
 The potential complications of not getting a tooth re-filled is an infection or decaying of the tooth.
 When you get treatment from your dentist, he will check to make sure the tooth isn’t infected.
 As long as it’s not infected, he will only have to refill it.

 About Dental Emergency Care

 Dental Emergency Care is an emergency dental office located in Irving, TX.
 We offer both emergency dental care and general dental care for all patients.
 Need to get your tooth pain checked out or schedule an appointment that works for your schedule?
 We got you covered!
-Call us at (972)-455-8147 or schedule an appointment!